SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_22315.md

 # ETL Systems 22315

-This driver is used to monitor the **ETL Systems 22315** Splitter/Combiner.
+This connector is used to monitor the **ETL Systems 22315** Splitter/Combiner.

 ## About